Distributed Integrated Sensing and Edge AI Exploiting Prior Information: Introduction

-To support latency-sensitive applications such as smart factories, digital twins, and the low-altitude economy, the sixth generation (6G) of wireless networks is expected to extend its functional scope by integrating sensing capabilities, thereby giving rise to the paradigm of integrated sensing and communication (ISAC) \cite{liu2022integrated}.
-In this fashion, massive sensory data needs to be processed in real time, which naturally involves three tightly coupled processes, namely sensing, communication, and computation, as illustrated in Fig.~\ref{1Multi_User_Task_ISCC_intro}.
-From the computational perspective, intelligent computation is evolving toward an edge artificial intelligence (AI) assisted offloading architecture, which supports heterogeneous computing \cite{ma2024flocoff}, specialized learning algorithms \cite{dong2025robust}, and joint environmental perception with edge inference \cite{wen2023task_energy}.
-This architecture is referred to as integrated sensing and edge AI (ISEA) \cite{liu2025integrated}.
+To support latency-sensitive applications such as smart factories, digital twins, and the low-altitude economy, the \emph{sixth generation} (6G) of wireless networks is expected to extend its functional scope by integrating sensing capabilities, thereby establishing the paradigm of \emph{integrated sensing and communication} (ISAC).
+In this fashion, massive sensory data needs to be processed in real time, which naturally involves three tightly coupled processes, namely sensing, communication, and computation, as illustrated in Fig.~\ref{1Multi_User_Task_ISCC_intro_black}.
+This gives rise to a new research area called \emph{integrated sensing, communication, and computation} (ISCC) \cite{wen2024survey}.

-An efficient ISEA system relies on two key aspects: sensing-level enhancement and communication-level optimization \cite{liu2025integrated}.
-The former aims to improve data quality from the sensing source through joint optimization of sensing error \cite{wen2023task} and multi-view sensing aggregation \cite{chen2024view}.
-The latter focuses on the cooperative multi-user communication, giving rise to a rich set of relevant techniques such as interference cancellation \cite{mu2023exploiting}, time-slot and power allocation \cite{dong2025inference}, and over-the-air computation (AirComp) \cite{csahin2023survey,cao2020optimized,liu2020over}.
-A key design principle for both aspects is to enhance the inference performance by maximizing task-relevant semantic information, thereby shifting the focus from intrinsic observation to task-oriented design \cite{liu2025integrated}.
+An efficient ISCC system relies on two key aspects: system-level optimization and sensing-level enhancement \cite{liu2025integrated}.
+The former focuses on the joint optimization of sensing, communication, and computation processes.
+The latter aims to improve data quality from the sensing source through joint optimization of sensing error and multi-device sensing aggregation.
+However, the performance improvement from both aspects is fundamentally constrained by the frequent transmission of massive sensory data, which results in a severe communication bottleneck.

-In view of this shift, both sensing and communication designs should incorporate task-relevant priors by modeling the parameter of interest as a random variable rather than a deterministic constant, as in classical maximum likelihood (ML) methods \cite{kay1993fundamentals}.
-From the estimation-theoretic perspective, it corresponds to Bayesian estimation \cite{kay1993fundamentals}.
-From the information-theoretic perspective, it can be interpreted as task-aware optimization given priors, such as maximizing semantic mutual information \cite{cai2025end} or minimizing Bayes risk \cite{clarke2002information}.